linsyking/meow-lang/Readme.md

 cargo run repl

-# Now you can use the REPL to evaluate (cat) expressions
+# Now you can use the REPL to evaluate (catlet) expressions
 ```

 Example: